-Shortly thereafter, cotton factor George Robertson, a Scotsman with offices on Fitzsimons Wharf, built this grand three-story antebellum house on a high basement in the Italianate style popular in Charleston during the 1840s and '50s.
-It is constructed of locally made Charleston grey brick laid in the Flemish bond style (though subsequent repairs made after the Earthquake of 1886 did not always maintain this style).
-A side-hall version of the Charleston single house design boasting 12,000 square feet, it remains among the largest residences in the city's Old & Historic District and commands one of the most desirable views in Charleston overlooking White Point Gardens and the harbor beyond.
+Cotton factor George Robertson, a Scotsman with offices on Fitzsimons Wharf, then built this grand three-story antebellum house on a high basement in the Italianate style popular in Charleston during the 1840s and '50s using locally made Charleston grey brick laid in the Flemish bond style (though subsequent repairs made after the Earthquake of 1886 did not always maintain this style).
+A side-hall version of the Charleston single house design boasting 12,000 square feet, it remains among the largest residences in the city's Old & Historic District and commands one of the most desirable views in Charleston, overlooking White Point Gardens and the harbor beyond.

 Another notable addition is the house's extended two-story bay, which over time began pulling away from the primary structure and required extensive repairs.
 Its southern-facing piazzas are masked in brick on their eastern side on all three floors, creating a very balanced appearance from Meeting Street.

 Robertson sold the house to Williams Middleton (1809-1883) in 1855 for $25,000.
-The Middletons lived here full time after their Middleton Plantation house was burned in the Civil War.
+The Middletons lived here full time after their Middleton Place plantation house burned near the end of the Civil War.

 In 1870, the Middletons sold the house to the Ross family, wealthy Philadelphia merchants and shipowners, whose magnificent collection of Victorian-era art and antiques were displayed here.
 When the last family member, Mary Jane Ross, passed away in 1922 at age 90, her will stipulated that the house was to become a museum featuring their collections in honor of her brothers who had served during the Civil War.
 That directive initiated a court battle that lasted 22 years and went before the S.C.
-Supreme Court three times before it was finally determined that the house and its collections were to be auctioned, with proceeds benefitting the South Carolina Medical Society, among other charitable organizations in both Charleston and Philadelphia.
+Supreme Court three times before it was finally determined that the house and its collections were to be auctioned in 1944, with proceeds benefitting the South Carolina Medical Society and the Charleston Library Society, among other charitable organizations in both Charleston and Philadelphia.

 The mansion was then purchased for $35,000 in 1945 by Minnie S. Carr, who also owned the property at 2 Meeting Street.
 Mrs. Carr converted the house into apartments while very carefully preserving and protecting its ornamentation and architectural elements.

-Dr. John and Nancy (nee Dinwiddie) Hawk next purchased the house in 1961.
+Dr. John and Nancy (nee Dinwiddie) Hawk purchased the house from the Carrs in 1961.
 Dr. Hawk was a local surgeon and Mrs. Hawk was widely known a woman of "purpose and drive," according to her 2008 obituary in the Post and Courier.
-Over the next 47 years, Dr. and Mrs. Hawk raised nine children here, and later entertained an additional 21 grandchildren during Sunday dinners and holidays.
+She was a leader in politics, preservation and law, as well as having been named the United States Mother of the Year.
+After her nine children were grown, she enrolled at the College of Charleston and then commuted to Columbia to earn a law degree at the University of South Carolina.
+She opened her law practice on Broad Street at a time when female lawyers were still a rarity.
+Among her many passionate causes were effort to preserve Snee Farm, restore the Charleston County Courthouse at the Four Corners of Law, build the city’s new judicial center downtown, and organizing the Charlestowne Neighborhood Association.
+During the family’s 47 years of residency, Dr. and Mrs. Hawk raised nine children here, and later entertained an additional 21 grandchildren during Sunday dinners and holidays.

 Following Mrs. Hawk's death, the property's sale generated local controversy when there was a request to divide it into three condominiums, with the kitchen house at 3 Meeting Street serving as a fourth.
 After a heated debate among preservationists, the request was allowed and its sale closed Sept.
-2, 2015, for $4.2 million.
+2, 2015, for $4.2 million to William and Frederike Hecht, who proceeded with the condo renovation while being sensitive to preserving the house’s historic interior fabric.
 The kitchen house sold for $795,000 in 1998 and in 2021 has an estimated value of $2,165,200.